Why do Muslims fast? Harm to health or healing from diseases? Muslims strictly observe traditions and covenants. Muslim fasting when you can eat.

 • Gratitude

-• An Opportunity to Experience Mercy
+• An opportunity to experience mercy

-• frugality
+• Economy

 Fasting teaches people to be economical, limit themselves and curb their desires.

-• Strengthens health
+• Improves health

-AT 2015 Ramadan will begin on June 18 and end on July 17.
+IN 2015 Ramadan fasting begins on June 18 and ends on July 17.

-Here are the dates of Holy Ramadan:
+Here are the following dates for holy Ramadan:

 2016– from June 6 to July 5.